 - Don’t worry if the new growth turns light green after cutting; this is normal!

 There really isn’t an optimal height for cannabis, it depends on your personal preference, space and growing set up.
-Ultimately, if you want to maximise your yields, it pays to learn as much about the strain as possible, and this includes expected height.
+Ultimately, if you want to maximize your yields, it pays to learn as much about the strain as possible, and this includes expected height.